john-science/python_for_scientists/classes/13_pandas/lecture_13.md

  * Better history management
  * Basic UNIX shell integration (you can run simple shell commands such as cp, ls, rm, cp, etc. directly from the iPython command line)

+After installing iPython, invoke it using the command "ipython"

+    >>>> ipython
+    Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)
+    Type "copyright", "credits" or "license" for more information.

+    IPython 0.13.2 -- An enhanced Interactive Python.
+    ?         -> Introduction and overview of IPython's features.
+    %quickref -> Quick reference.
+    help      -> Python's own help system.
+    object?   -> Details about 'object', use 'object??' for extra details.

+## Importing pandas

+Like importing other Python libraries, importing pandas is quite simple.

+    In [1]: import pandas as pd

 ## Reading Files

 Before getting into how to build dataframes and other data structures in pandas, let's cover reading in pre-existing data.
 This will likely be the most common way of getting data into the pandas data structure for manipulation using pandas.
 In other words, you're less likely to build pandas data structues from scratch, as there are other more useful Python tools to accomplish that.